Holiday Complaints: what can you claim for?

-Holiday complaints aren’t unusual.
-There could be much more to claim than you think.
-Was your holiday not what it said it would be?
+Was your holiday not as advertised in the website description?
 Was your flight cancelled or delayed?
 Was it a holiday from hell?

-Is your holiday complaint genuine, or did you just expect too much?
-Some holiday complaints are just silly:
+Is your holiday complaint genuinely the fault of the tour operator, or did you just expect too much?

-If your holiday complaint is fair, first try and resolve it yourself with your tour operator or airline.
+If your holiday complaint is fair, first try and resolve it yourself with your tour operator or airline while at the hotel or on the flight.
 Be reasonable.
 If this approach fails, help and advice is available.

 Tour Operator Holiday Complaints

-Member companies of the Association of British Travel Agents (ABTA) or the Association of Independent Tour Operators (AITO) must adhere to a Code of Conduct.
+Member companies of the Association of British Travel Agents (ABTA) or must adhere to a Code of Conduct.
 They also offer arbitration services to resolve disputes.

-All tour operators are legally required to provide details of their holiday complaints procedure.
+All tour operators are obligated to provide details of their holiday complaints procedure.
 You can usually find this in the brochure under tour operators’ booking terms and conditions – just follow the stated advice.

 If your tour operator is a member of ABTA it must acknowledge your holiday complaint within 14 days and reply within 28 days.
 If they fail to do this they will be in breach of ABTA’s Code of Conduct and liable to a substantial fine.